 Statement: Turmeric is a natural anti-inflammatory.

-This is undoubtedly, a Turmeric fact.
+This is undoubted, a Turmeric fact.
 Turmeric contains curcumin.
 Read more about this powerful anti-inflammatory here.

 Statement: Pregnant women should not consume turmeric.